 Single leg stance for balance

-“The patient lacks balance and stability required to stand on single leg.
+“The patient lacks balance and stability required to stand on a single leg.
 This task is useful for meeting goals of independent dressing.”

 Serratus punches in supine or into ball